adrianocanofre/flask-template/README.md

-# Minimal Template
+# Flask Template

-Basic template for projects
+This project contains a basic template for using em microservices, apis and other project.
+This is a RESTFUL service and responds in json.

 ## Getting Started